Buy now

 Introducing D3FEND: A Knowledge Graph of Cybersecurity Countermeasures

-A Talk by Peter Kaloroumakis
+A Talk by Peter Kaloroumakis (Group Leader, Principal, MITRE)

-About this talk
+About this Talk

 Cybersecurity architects are using D3FEND to describe specific technical functions within cyber technologies in a common language of countermeasure techniques.
 A research project funded by the National Security Agency, D3FEND provides a large collection of digital artifacts to model cyber systems and related countermeasures.